-- Changes in the federal tax laws have provided a renewed focus on state income taxes and strategies available to minimize these taxes.
+- Changes in the federal tax laws enacted in 2017 created a renewed focus on state income taxes and strategies available to minimize these taxes.

 - While personal trusts have been used most commonly as estate and gift tax planning vehicles, they now have increased importance as tools for minimizing a family’s federal and state income tax liability.

 - If you live in a high-tax state there may be opportunities to reduce or eliminate state taxes on some of your income by establishing a new trust in Delaware or moving an existing trust to the First State.

 The Tax Cuts and Jobs Act passed in late 2017 made significant changes to many areas of federal tax law and highlighted the importance of income tax planning.
 Personal trusts, where individuals establish trusts for their own benefit or the benefit of other individuals, have been used most commonly as estate and gift tax planning vehicles.
-However, some of the changes under the new federal law have increased the importance of personal trusts as tools for minimizing a family’s federal and state income tax liability.
+However, some of the changes under the current federal law have increased the importance of personal trusts as tools for minimizing a family’s federal and state income tax liability.
 Holding family wealth inside a personal trust may limit the ability of your home state to tax the trust’s income, and provides flexibility in customizing the income tax cost basis step-up upon death.
 Your family’s asset “location” (where your assets are held in trust) instead of asset “allocation” (how your assets are invested) is now a primary driver of wealth by reducing or eliminating the drag of income taxes.
 The following strategies may provide opportunities for your family to minimize income taxes by making the First State the home state for your assets.